Dimension-Free Descriptions of Convex Sets: Examples

-\subsection{Graph parameters}
+\subsection{Graph Parameters}

-Let $\mscr V=\{\mbb S^n\}$ and $G_n=\msf S_n$ as in Example~\ref{ex:consistent_seqs}(b).
-Graph parameters are sequences $\{f_n\}$ of $G_n$-invariant functions $f_n\colon \mbb S^n\to\RR$, since those are precisely the functions of (weighted) graphs only depending on the underlying graph rather than on its labelling.
-Many standard graph parameters are convex (or concave), see~\cite{cvx_grph_invar}.
-Some graph parameters, such as the max-cut value, are unchanged if we append isolated vertices to the graph, hence they are intersection-compatible.
-Others, such as the stability number, are nonincreasing when taking induced subgraphs.
-Moreover, any small graph occurs as an induced subgraph of a larger graph that has the same parameter value.
-Such parameters are projection-compatible.
-Standard graph parameters often admit freely-described convex relaxations satisfying the same compatibility conditions, and whose descriptions certify their compatibility.
-We consider the max-cut and inverse stability number here as examples and derive parametric families of free descriptions from our framework that may be used to fit graph parameters to data.
+Let $\mscr V=\{\mbb S^n\}$ with embeddings by zero-padding and the action of $\msf G_n=\msf S_n$ by conjugation.
+As discussed in Section~\ref{sec:intro_structural} and Example~\ref{ex:graph_params}, graph parameters are sequences $\{f_n\colon\mbb S^n\to\RR\}$ of $\msf G_n$-invariant functions, and many standard graph parameters are convex (or concave) and satisfy either intersection or projection compatibility.
+Furthermore, it is desirable to find relaxations for standard graph parameters satisfying the same compatibility conditions.
+We consider here the examples of max-cut and inverse stability number, and we show that their usual relaxations are freely-described with descriptions certifying their compatibility.
+We then derive parametric families of dimension-free descriptions from our framework that may be used to fit graph parameters to data.

-\paragraph{Max-cut:} Computing the max-cut value of a weighted undirected graph reduces to evaluating the support function of the \emph{cut polytope} $\mc C_n = \mathrm{conv}\{xx^\top: x\in\{\pm 1\}^n\}$.
-The sequence of cut polytopes $\mscr C = \{\mc C_n\}$ viewed as subsets of $\mscr V$ is projection-compatible, hence the sequence of their support functions and the max-cut value itself are intersection-compatible by Proposition~\ref{prop:func_compatibility_from_sets}(c).
+\paragraph{Max-cut:} Computing the max-cut value of a weighted undirected graph amounts to evaluating the support function of the \emph{cut polytope} $\mathrm{CUT}_n = \mathrm{conv}\{xx^\top: x\in\{\pm 1\}^n\}$.
+The sequence of cut polytopes $\{\mathrm{CUT}_n\}$ viewed as subsets of $\mscr V$ is projection-compatible and compact, hence the sequence of their support functions and the max-cut value itself are intersection-compatible (see Section~\ref{sec:intro_notation}).
 Approximation of the max-cut value reduces to approximation of the cut polytopes.
 A standard outer approximation of the sequence of cut polytopes is the sequence of elliptopes